ertongcan/rest_scheduler/README.md

 ## rest_scheduler
 rest api scheduler using celery

+## how to create a periodic task

+1. Go to periodic tasks from the admin menu
+2. Enter required fields

 ## how to specify request for schedule

 Any kind of http request can be specified from task arguments section in periodic task page

+.
+Go To Arguments(Show) section in the periodic task edit/create page .
+Collapse the menu and enjoy your api in keyword arguments section like below examples

 ### Example POST request specification